MitchBradley/Grbl_Esp32-wiki/FAQ.md

 - Open the following URL in your web browser. **http://192.168.1.69/?forcefallback=yes** (use the address of your ESP32)
 - Load the WebUI per the instructions [here](https://github.com/bdring/Grbl_Esp32/wiki/Compiling-the-firmware) (WebUI Section).

+### My gcode sender for Grbl does not appear to connect.

+The original Grbl was written for Arduinos.
+Arduinos reboot whenever you connect to the serial port.
+This was done as a handy way to trigger the bootloader to allow firmware to be easily uploaded.
+Therefore, many senders wait for the Grbl startup message after connecting.

+The ESP32 does not reboot when connecting.
+This is nice, because you don't want the CNC machine to essentially "crash" every time someone connects via serial port.
+Also, the ESP32 allows many other ways to connect such as Bluetooth or Wifi, which do not reboot the controller.

+There are other ways for the sender to see that Grbl is connected.
+The most common is to send a reset command.
+A lot of senders have the option to send the reset command when connecting.
+Please check the documentation for for sender or contact the developer of the sender.